Air Partner - 11 mar 2019

 A lot of charter companies have entered the market, especially in the last five years, so it is very crowded – particularly as some airlines and forwarders also offer charter services.
 But I believe for such an international product, one needs a charter partner who has a global reach with their own office network, an infrastructure, experience and a long-standing reputation, not only with the clients but with the airlines and airports.

-In my opinion, there are only a few real quality global charter providers.
+In my opinion there are only a few real quality global charter providers.
 But how we distinguish ourselves even further is that we are probably the most efficiently networked global company.
 Each of our offices are in daily contact with each other, combining enquiries, capacity and knowledge together.
-For example, a requirement from USA into Germany, is best served by involving both of our offices in Fort Lauderdale and Cologne.
-Also, if I need an international operator in Turkey to operate a charter outside of Europe, then our colleagues in Turkey, who have the best local contacts, will arrange the aircraft.
+For example, a requirement from Germany into the USA, is best served by involving both of our offices in Cologne and Fort Lauderdale.
+Also, if I need a Turkish operator to operate a charter ex-Europe, then our colleagues in Turkey, who have the best local contacts, will arrange the aircraft.
 This seems unique in the charter broker world.

 We see many forwarders placing business with broker companies who also work directly with shippers.